 How can we even think of moving ahead if our mindset is fixated on just a simple tracksuit?
 When the whole idea of education could be focused on how to divert our youth from the ill effects of social menace like drug abuse, alcohol abuse, teenage pregnancy, and suicides and so on to make them a better human being?

 It is one thing to have a Royal Vision, It is another thing how the subjects interpret the Royal Vision.
-I hope at the end officials working at relevant agencies do realize what it means to interpreting the Royal Vision into ACTIONS.
+I hope at the end officials working at relevant agencies do realize what it means to be interpreting the Royal Vision into ACTIONS.

 “The Vision 2020 document enjoins that, ‘education must be guided by a holistic concept based upon the total development of the child and the need to ensure that the innate potential of each and every child is fully realized.”
 (Vision 2020).